jincheng9/crack_the_code_interview/Concepts and Algorithms/Recursion and Dynamic Programming.md

 Solution:

 1. Just traverse all index from 0 to n-1, to check which index satisfies A[i]=i.
 2. Use binary search.
 Since the elements are sorted distinct integers, if A[mid]>mid, then the magic index must exists between 0 to mid-1.
 If A[mid]<mid, then the magic index must exists between mid+1 to n-1.
+If A[mid]==mid, then we find the magic index.

 Follow UP Solution: